the-virtual-brain/tvb-root/README.md

 # Running an example
-To run an example of a GPU generated model according to an existing or home-created xml file execute:
+Place an xml model file in directory used for your XML model storage and execute "cuda_templating(Model+'_CUDA', 'path/to/XMLmodels')" function.
+The resulting model will be placed in the CUDA model directory.
+The directory 'tvb-hpc/dsl/dsl_cuda/example/' holds an example how to run the model generator and the CUDA model on a GPU.
+From this directory, execute './runthings cuda [Modelname]' to start model generation corresponding to an xml file and a parameters sweep simulation with the produced model file on a CUDA enabled machine.
-./runthings cuda [modelname] located in /tvb-hpc/dsl/dsl_cuda/example.
-The cuda parameter indicates a cuda simulation is to be started  and the [modelname] paramaters is the model that needs to be simulated.
+The cuda parameter indicates a cuda simulation is to be started  and the [modelname] paramater is the model that is the target of simulation.

-Place model file in directory and execute cuda_templating('modelname') function.
-Resulting model will be placed in the CUDA model directory

-# TODO
-Add CUDA model validation tests.